English Language Requirements for ISEP Programs

 Cambridge scores must be taken within 5 years of the program start date, unless a host university specifies a that it requires a more recent score.
 Universities will indicate whether or not Cambridge Scores are accepted within the Academics section of each program page.
 Cambridge scores are most often accepted by universities in the United Kingdom.

-Universities will indicate whether or not Duolingo tests are accepted in the Other Academic Conditions section of the program pages.
+Universities will indicate whether or not Duolingo tests are accepted in the Other Academic Conditions section of the ISEP program pages.
 Of the universities that accept Duolingo, most will require that the Duolingo English Test be taken within the last 2 years.
+If you would like to use Duolingo English Test results for your ISEP application, please email your score report to your ISEP Student Services Officer at least 1 week prior to the priority application deadline.

 As ISEP students, applicants will need to adhere to the requirements and evaluations as outlined on the ISEP program pages.
 If students have any questions about specific programs, they should contact their Student Services Officer for more information.
 Students should not contact universities directly regarding admissions questions or information.